sitegeist/Sitegeist.Monocle/README.md

 The distinction between rendering- and mapping-prototypes can be compared to presentational-components vs. container-components in the ReactJS world.

-### Configuration
+### Preview Configuration

-Some configuration is available to ui settings and to configure the preview.
+Some configuration is available to configure the preview.

 ```YAML
 Sitegeist: